Using your NPL application

 POST /npl/{package-name}/{ProtocolName}

-in the package counter
+in the package demo

 , the endpoint would be:

-POST /npl/counter/Counter
+POST /npl/demo/HelloWorld

 package by accessing the Swagger UI at

-http://localhost:12000/swagger-ui/?urls.primaryName=NPL Application - counter
+http://localhost:12000/swagger-ui/?urls.primaryName=NPL Application - demo

 If you have deployed sources belonging to multiple packages, you can select the package you want to explore from the dropdown menu in the top right corner.